PrismLibrary/Prism-Documentation/docs/index.md

   - Grace Ioc

 Additionally Commercial Plus license holders have access to a private Discord group where they can ask questions, help one another and get help directly from the Prism team.

+## Migrating from Xamarin.Forms

+Xamarin.Forms is End of Life and as such 9.0 will be the last version that supports Xamarin.Forms apps.
+The Prism team has support for you in your journey whether you are migrating to .NET MAUI or Uno Platform.
+We have additionally invested time in providing support for your Xamarin.Forms apps with our new Prism Essentials and Prism Logging libraries.
+This will help to ensure that you have the maximum support while upgrading your Xamarin.Forms app to Prism 9.0 while working to migrate to .NET MAUI or Uno Platform.